nullptropy/byte/README.md

 **[WIP]**: Everything described here is intended solely as a starting point; nothing is definitive or permanent.

-Byte is a 6502 based fantasy console that features a 64x64 and 8 key game pad keyboard.
-It is designed to create a platform for those who want to learn 6502 assembly, its aim is to lower the entry barrier.
+Byte is a fantasy console that runs on the 6502 microprocessor and features a compact 64x64 screen and an 8-key gamepad keyboard.
+Its primary purpose is to provide a user-friendly platform for learning 6502 assembly language programming, with the goal of lowering the barrier to entry for aspiring developers.

 # Special Registers